dmccreary/intelligent-textbooks/docs/tutorial/getting-started.md

 Feel free to use the GitHub fork function to make your own copy of this GitHub repo.
 This will save you from having to create your own directory and file structures.

+That is it!
+You have now published your first Intelligent Textbook.
+It does have search and navigation and we will now use generative AI tools to create fantastic content.